 Information about what to expect as an inventor working with OTL can be found in:

-Our executive director, Katharine Ku, talks about our mission and the basics of licensing in a video for the University's Entrepreneurship Corner.
+Our immediate past executive director, Katharine Ku, talks about our mission and the basics of licensing in a video for the University's Entrepreneurship Corner.

 OTL's Standard Operating Procedure